Language-Research-Technology/ldaca-website/content/news/events/2022/computational-thinking-humanities/index.md

 ---
 title: "Computational Thinking in the Humanities"
 description: "The workshop Computational Thinking in the Humanities was a 3-hour online workshop featuring two plenary talks, lightning presentations, as well as a panel discussion.
-The workshop was co-organised by the Australian Text Analytics Platform, FIN-CLARIAH and its UEF representatives, and the Australian Digital Observatory."
+The workshop was co-organised by the Australian Text Analytics Platform, FIN-CLARIAH and its University of Eastern Finland (UEF) representatives, and the Australian Digital Observatory."
 layout: event
 image:
 link: ""